Ponesicek/s4chat/README.md

 On the other hand, Clerk was more of a hit or miss for me.
 The initial setup was great, wrap everything in \<ClerkProvider\> and it was good to go.
 The devil came after i needed to do settings.
 Maybe it is just me who can't read, but doing stuff like showing the manage profile popup was weird.
 Maybe I was too spoiled by Clerk's documentation...

 ## MCPs
 They are great.
 With one paste of a link, my models became way more usefull.
-I am looking forward for them to get out of Vercel AI SDK beta, since the integration felt a bit too "hacky", but even with the weird setup (maybe caused a bit by me, since I used [smithery.ai](https://smithery.ai/) as my MCP provider), they were thousand times easier to implement than normal tools.
+I am looking forward for them to get out of Vercel AI SDK beta, since the integration felt bad, but even with the weird setup (maybe caused a bit by me, since I used [smithery.ai](https://smithery.ai/) as my MCP provider), they were thousand times easier to implement than regular tools.

 ### What I Learned